influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/python.md

 ## Query telemetry data

+In this section, you retrieve telemetry data from an InfluxDB bucket.
-To retrieve telemetry data from the InfluxDB bucket, use the InfluxDB client library to send a `POST` request to the `/api/v2/query` InfluxDB API endpoint.
+To retrieve data, use the InfluxDB client library to send a `POST` request to the `/api/v2/query` InfluxDB API endpoint.
 The example below uses the following steps to retrieve and process telemetry data:

  1. Query `environment` measurements in `INFLUX_BUCKET`.
  2. Filter results by `device_id`.
- 3. Parse the returned `FluxTable` and return key-value pairs for each record.
+ 3. Return CSV data that the [`influxdata/giraffe` UI library](https://github.com/influxdata/giraffe) can process.

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}